 Moths are flying insects, closely related to butterflies.
 They come in many different shapes and sizes.
 Unlike butterflies, most moths come in earth, muted colours—brown, white, grey or black.
 Their wings are covered in scale and usually don’t exceed 70 mm wingspan.
-Indoor moths in the UK are rarely larger than 20 mm, although there are outdoor species which can reach up to 120 mm.
+Indoor moths in UK areas are rarely larger than 20 mm, although there are outdoor species which can reach up to 120 mm.
 Unlike butterflies, moths rest with their wings flat.
 They also appear to be “furrier” and “fatter” than butterflies.

 Moth larvae are called caterpillars.
 They look like hairy worms and are sometimes mistaken for centipedes or millipedes.
 They have segmented bodies which consist of head, thorax and abdomen.
 The majority of caterpillars are brightly-coloured although they blend with their surrounding very well.

 The Brown House Moth is a scavenger which feeds on wool, cotton and other types of cloth.
 It reaches up to 26 mm and has slender, yellowish body.
 It is a common invader inside houses and lives everywhere in Britain, except for the northernmost regions of Scotland.

 Another moth you may find in your home is the Common Clothes Moth.
 It has a smaller body—6 mm-8 mm—and the edges of the upper pairs have a “rugged” appearance.
 Their larvae feed on fabrics and leave irregularly-shaped holes.

 Case-bearing Clothes Moth is 6mm-8mm long and coloured in dark, earthly tones.
 It is much rarer than the Brown house moth and the Common clothes moth but it is still possible to spot one in your wardrobe.

 The Oak Processionary is an invasive species.
 While the adult pose no threat to humans, their caterpillars have venomous hair-like appendages which remain toxic for years after they fall of the body.
 The venom causes severe irritation, redness, swelling.